stephenjwilson/MeTeOR/README.md

 ```

 ## Download
 The MeTeOR network can be download via the [results bulk download](http://static.lichtargelab.org/MeTeOR/results.tar.gz) or as [flat files](http://static.lichtargelab.org/MeTeOR/MeTeORFlatFiles.tar.gz).
-All downloads are available at http://meteor.lichtargelab.org/download).
+All downloads are available at [here](http://meteor.lichtargelab.org/download).

-For smooth integration into the git, I also used [dat](https://datproject.org/) and [bulk downloads](http://meteor.lichtargelab.org/download).
-Follow the link for the bulk downloads to get a compressed version of the network, results, or raw data.
-You can also use dat to download the raw data or results, as described below.
-The run script automatically downloads the dat data.
+For smooth integration into the git project, I also used [dat](https://datproject.org/).
+The run script automatically downloads the dat data for ease of use.
+See below for use of dat.
 ### Installing Node and dat
 To download data using dat, ensure node (version  >= 4) is installed
 ```bash